 Chapter 5 explains how to extend Oracle Utilities Analytics.
-Oracle Utilities Analytics provides the out of the box star schemas, extract- transform - load programs, and analytics.
-This chapter explains how you can extend Oracle Utilities Extractors and Schema by utilizing user-defined fields.
+Oracle Utilities Analytics provides the out of the box star schemas, extract- transform - load programs and analytics.
+This chapter explains how can you extend Oracle Utilities Extractors and Schema by utilizing user-defined fields.
 This is the only supported means of extending Oracle Utilities Extractors and Schema.

-Chapter 6 explains that how to add new requirements.
-This chapter explains how to add a new star schema to Oracle Utilities Analytics.
-However, any new requirements are maintained by the customer.
-Oracle does not support changes to the base products (other than the ones explained in chapter 6), additional star schema or related functionality.
+Chapter 6 explains how to add new requirements and how to add a new star schema to Oracle Utilities Analytics.
+Please note that any new requirements are maintained by the customer.

 Chapter 7 describes methods to maintain the environment.
 The methods explained in this chapter help users in maintaining their environments easily.
-It is recommended that you refer to the related product documentation first and then read this chapter for the complete understanding.
+It is recommended that you refer to the related product documentation first, and then read this chapter for a complete understanding.

-Chapter 8 describes various licensing restrictions while using some of the Oracle products, that is, Oracle database, Oracle Warehouse Builder, Oracle Data Integrator, and Oracle GoldenGate.
-The out of the box functionalities are covered under the license agreement described as part of this product licensing.
-However, if you want to create any additional functionality using these products, please make sure it is covered under the licensing agreement, or you already have the additional licenses.
+Chapter 8 describes various licensing restrictions while using some of the Oracle products, such as; Oracle database, Oracle Warehouse Builder, Oracle Data Integrator, and Oracle GoldenGate.
+Out of the box functionalities are covered under the license agreement described as part of this product licensing.
+If your business practices require that you create additional functionality using these products, verify that modification are covered under the licensing agreement, or that you already have the additional licenses.